 Pedal Across the Golden Gate Bridge

 For another unforgettable memory, rent a bike for a few hours from one of several vendors in the downtown area and ride across the big red bridge.
-The views of the bay and the ocean beyond are out of this world.
+The views of the bay and the pacific ocean beyond are out of this world.
 It can be super windy, so hang on tight.

 Stroll Fisherman’s Wharf